-Since being named last March as the LV= Breakthrough Player from a short list of six in last season’s Anglo-Welsh competition, the career of Jonny May has gathered momentum.
-He joined the England squad in Johannesburg in mid June as a replacement for Harlequins’ George Lowe who had returned him after a scan showed left ankle ligament damage.
+Since being named as the LV= Breakthrough Player in March 2012 from a shortlist of six in 2011-12, the career of Jonny May has gathered momentum.
+He joined the England squad in Johannesburg in June 2012 as a replacement for Harlequins’ George Lowe, who had returned home after a scan showed left ankle ligament damage.

-He made an instant impression, scoring two tries off the bench for Ugo Monye in the 57-31 win over the South African Barbarians North team at Potchefstroom.
-His first was outstanding and included a pirouette after a dance down the touchline tightrope and his second also reflected his intuitive skills.
+He was an instant hit, scoring two tries off the bench for Ugo Monye in the 57-31 win over the South African Barbarians North team at Potchefstroom.
+His first was outstanding and included a pirouette after a dance down the touchline, while his second also reflected his intuitive skills.

 Swindon-born Jonny became a regular member of Gloucester’s A League side in 2009-10, having made an initial breakthrough in pre-season with a memorable try in his second friendly match for Gloucester against Connacht.
 He made his competitive debut in the Heineken Cup in the Newport Gwent Dragons game two months later.

 A newcomer to the England U20 squad in 2010, he scored two tries in three Six Nations games at that level and then bagged three in the opening IRB Junior World Championship against hosts Argentina.
 He went on to play in the other four matches.
 It was his first experience of representative rugby in the UK but he did spend the summer of 2007 playing in Australia for the Brumbies Academy.